NEW: Officer Peter Liang's partner, Shaun Landau, has been fired, police say

-Gurley was shot in the chest in Brooklyn and died at a hospital in November 2014.
+Gurley was shot in the chest and died at a hospital in November 2014.

-The next day, police Commissioner William Bratton told reporters the 28-year-old was "a total innocent" who fell victim to "a very unfortunate tragedy ... involving an accidental discharge."
+The next day, New York City Police Commissioner William Bratton told reporters the 28-year-old was “a total innocent” who fell victim to “a very unfortunate tragedy … involving an accidental discharge.”

 On Tuesday, the defense told jurors that Liang handled his firearm as trained, and that the video of the crime scene shows that having his weapon drawn in the darkness of the stairwell was the correct course of action.

-Liang gave tearful testimony on the stand Monday, just before both sides rested in the case.
-He lost his composure when asked to recount what happened in the stairwell on that night
+Liang took the stand at trial and lost his composure when asked to recount what happened in the stairwell that night.

 “I was panicking.
 I was in shock, in disbelief that someone was actually hit,” he said.

-"He's shaken and terrified and totally, and I mean totally, unaware that a bullet has struck anything.
+“He’s shaken and terrified and totally, and I mean totally, unaware that a bullet has struck anything.
 At that point, sure, he’s upset about losing his job, (but) he has no idea that anything else had happened,” defense attorney Rae Koshetz said.